 Who can volunteer?

 Anyone!
-This is a great activity for beginners wanting to learn more about dragonflies as you only need to identify one species- although hopefully you’ll so lots of other exciting wildlife along the way!
+This is a great activity for beginners wanting to learn more about dragonflies as you only need to identify one species- although hopefully you’ll see lots of other exciting wildlife along the way!

 What does it involve?